Frequently Asked Questions for the Fisher Class

 3. Why is this a class action?

-In a class action, one or more people called “class representatives” [in this case, Keith Andrews, Tiffani Andrews, Sarah Rathbone (owner of Community Seafood LLC), Hwa Hong Muh (operates Mu’s Seafood Co.), Mike Gandall, The Eagle Fleet LLC, Southern Cal Seafood, Inc. and Pacific Rim Fisheries, Inc., Ocean Angel IV, LLC, Morgan Castagnola, Wei International Trading Inc., and Santa Barbara Uni, Inc.] sued on behalf of a group of people who have similar legal claims.
+In a class action, one or more people called “class representatives” [in this class, Keith Andrews, Tiffani Andrews, Sarah Rathbone (owner of Community Seafood LLC), Hwa Hong Muh (operates Mu’s Seafood Co.), Mike Gandall, The Eagle Fleet LLC, Southern Cal Seafood, Inc. and Pacific Rim Fisheries, Inc., Ocean Angel IV, LLC, Morgan Castagnola, Wei International Trading Inc., and Santa Barbara Uni, Inc.] sued on behalf of a group of people who have similar legal claims.
 All of these people are members of a “class,” or “class members.”
 One court and one case resolve the issues for all class members, except for those who exclude themselves from the class.

 4. Who is a member of the class?